pankod/react-native-store-rating/README.md

 ## Usage
 Users are presented with a modal allowing them to choose amount of stars which is defined with `count` props.

-Users redirect to App store or Google Market, if they give more then stars which is defined on `commentOpenRating`, otherwise comment pop up will open and allow them to write a review.
+After prompting rate users redirect to App store or Google Market, if they give more then stars which is defined on `commentOpenRating`, otherwise comment pop up will open and allow them to write a review.